 The four New York City WWFPs can be found in the right column "Links Leaving DEC's Website" section of this page.

 NYC Long-Term Control Plans (LTCPs)

-The NYC submitted LTCPs can be found in the right column "Important Links:" section.
+The NYC submitted LTCPs and relevant correspondence can be found below:

 - Alley Creek